ddev/ddev-contrib/docker-compose-services/solr-4/README.md

 You now have a running Solr instance for your project.
 To get the URL for the instance run `ddev describe`.

-By default the Solr core is named "dev" and the host is named "solr" so applications running inside the web container will be able to access the Solr service at `http://solr:8983`; an alternative format will be displayed via `ddev describe`, e.g. `http://myproject.ddev.site:8983`.
+By default the Solr core is named "dev" and the host is named "solr" so applications running inside the web container will be able to access the Solr service at `http://ddev-<project>-solr:8983`; this is also displayed by `ddev describe`.

 ## Creating search indexes